Why is black and white photography still widely popular in our modern times?

 Black and White Photography is about Conveying Your Emotions

 There are photographs that you might think would look stunning in black and white because they lack color from the beginning, like a close up of a zebra.
 Or a photograph of a black and white tiled floor.
-Even a dark, gray sky can fit the bill.
+Even a dark, grey sky can fit the bill.
 You might agree that these kinds of photos can benefit from a black and white filter.
 However, in reality, impressive black and white photography is about highlighting a subject, relating a story, and expressing feelings and emotions, without the interference of colors.
 It isn’t really about snapping subjects that don’t have colors to start with.

 Don’t Be Afraid to Use Flash

 Flash is kind of a taboo when capturing natural photos, yes?
 Nevertheless, in black and white photography, using a flash may even be game-changing.
-Flash allows for more contrast by varying shades of grays when you turn those photos into black and white.
+Flash allows for more contrast by varying shades of greys when you turn those photos into black and white.
 Give it a try and see what you can produce.

 To summarize what black and white photography is, it’s about looking for a fresh perspective and producing a visual that is better told without colors.